misterrager8/Notes-Repo/README.md

 ## Description

-Notes-Repo is a place where you can make notes (referred to as **Pages** in-code) about whatever topics interest you, and manage them in an easy and convenient way.
-You can set bookmarks for quick access to the Pages you find most important.
-You can make folders to organize your Pages according to topic.
-Pages can also be searched for and saved in an .md file for offline viewing.
+Notes-Repo is a place where you can make notes (referred to as **Notes** in-code) about whatever topics interest you, and manage them in an easy and convenient way.
+You can set bookmarks for quick access to the Notes you find most important.
+You can make folders to organize your Notes according to topic.
+Notes can also be searched for and saved in an .md file for offline viewing.

 ### Tools used: